 Causes of Tick Bites

 Ticks thrive in long grass or wooded habitats, so the lifestyle of your puppy determines its exposure.
 Does your pet enjoy an indoor-outdoor lifestyle, or is it confined to the apartment?
 If your dog roams the fields, romps through brushed areas or enjoys woodside walks on a leash, it's at risk for contracting ticks.
 Opportunistic ticks are in constant search for a warm body, making your pet, and it's hair, the perfect specimen to burrow into.
 And humid climates are more conducive to tick proliferation, making bites more prevalent in moist, coastal regions.

-Just handling a tick can spread its disease, so if you see a tick, use gloves or a tissue to remove it.
+Just handling a tick can spread its disease, so if you see a tick, use gloves to avoid exposure to tick saliva.
 Blunt-nosed tweezers work great for removing embedded ticks from your puppy's skin.
 First, grasp the tick as close to the puppy's skin as possible and pull straight out, gently and slowly.
-Usually, a tiny bit of skin comes along for the ride, as it's attached to the tick's feeding head.
+Your goal is to remove the tick head along with the tick.
 If you pull the tick off, but the head remains buried, you will have to monitor the area closely for any signs of infection.
 If you note redness that seems to worsen or won't go away call your vet.
 Often the body will reject the foreign matter and form a scab.
 Be sure to place the tick in a substance that will kill it like rubbing alcohol (do not just throw away as they can crawl back out).